Who must register

-The return forms will be mailed to each business before the end of each quarter.
-However, merchants will not be excused from filing a return if no form has been furnished.
-Merchants should obtain proper forms in ample time to report and remit within the time prescribed by Sales Tax ordinances.
+The return forms are due one calendar month after the end of each quarter.
+Merchants can file their returns online or should obtain paper forms in ample time to report and remit within the time prescribed by Sales Tax ordinances.

 Report is Required — Even if your business has not transacted any business, made any sales and received any business income, you are required to file a timely tax report.